Appalachian stereotypes: Discrimination against Appalachian individuals

 Discrimination against Appalachians is significant enough that some municipalities, such as Cincinnati, have enacted laws making it illegal to discriminate against peoples of Appalachian identity.
-The Human Rights Ordinance policy was passed in 1992 by the City of Cincinnati, which explicitly proclaimed it forbidden to discriminate against characteristics such as race, national origin, sex, religion.
+The Human Rights Ordinance policy was passed in 1992 by the City of Cincinnati, which explicitly proclaimed it forbidden to discriminate against characteristics such as race, national origin, sex and religion.
 Before the policy was declared, the U.S. District Court declined the admission of Appalachians in the Civil Rights Act of 1964.

 Appalachia's social, cultural, and economic features establish an identity that consistently defines characteristics that infuse prejudices and distinguishes them from other minority groups.
 The Appalachians are often victims of locational prejudice, where people often discriminate against due to their location and where they identify as home.
 The people of Appalachia are stereotyped as the poor White minority, tending to fuse Appalachia into one community, one state, which would make Appalachia the third largest state in the nation due to population.

 Derogatory language against Appalachians includes the terms "Redneck" and "Hillbilly."
 These terms often come up in comedic use, stereotyped as the role of the "hillbilly fool".
 The term "Hillbilly" was first coined in 1899, around the time coal industries made an appearance in the Appalachian communities.
 In reference to Appalachia, the utilization of the word "Hillbilly" has become such a commonplace that the term is often used to characterize the sociological and geographical happenings of the area.
 A major example of this occurrence is the characterization of the emigration of residents of the Appalachian Mountains to industrial cities in northern, midwestern, and western states, primarily in the years following World War II as the "Hillbilly Highway".
 The term Redneck is often met with pride among mountain people.

 For many years, the term "Mountain Whites" existed as an official Library of Congress Subject Heading.
 Criticized for its false representation of Appalachia as a racially homogeneous region and because it was a term applied by outsiders to a group of people who do not necessarily identify as a specific ethnic group, it was replaced with the subject heading "Appalachians (people)".

 Within the region, discrimination against women is also a very big issue.
 Due to Appalachia being known for their coal mining industry it makes it difficult for women to find well-paying jobs.
 Many women have to settle for working "unskilled" labor.